apprunjs/apprun-docs/docs/architecture.md

 const add = () => count.value++;
 ```

 You can also see AppRun uses a _pure function_.
 AppRun and Svelte are easy to understand.
-React Hooks and Vue Composition API are more difficult.
+React Hooks, and Vue Composition API are more difficult.

 ### Conclusion

 Both the AppRun code and the Svelte code express the essence well and have less ceremony.

-React Hooks and Vue Composition API are cool.
+React Hooks, and Vue Composition API are cool.
 However, they both add a lot more ceremonies to our codebase.
-Remember, the ceremony has no business values but making it challenging to understand and, therefore, more costly to maintain.
+Remember, the ceremony has no business values but is challenging to understand and, therefore, more costly to maintain.

-In addition, AppRun can run in browsers directly without acompiler.
+In addition, AppRun can run in browsers directly without a compiler.
 Please click the 'Try the Code' buttons to run the AppRun code above if you haven't.

 AppRun app codebase also can easily be [strong typed](strong-typing.md) if you wish.